The mind games of Argentina's dancing hero Martinez

 As Aurelien Tchouameni walked up for his turn, perhaps already feeling the weight of expectation, Martinez rolled the ball away from the Real Madrid midfielder, forcing him to have to walk over to collect it.

-There is a word for such antics by Martinez that can't be stated here, but they had the desired affect as the 22-year-old Tchouameni dragged his penalty wide, prompting a dance reminiscent of Alan Pardew's mesmerising moves in Crystal Palace's 2016 FA Cup final against Manchester United.
+There is a word for such antics by Martinez that can't be stated here, but they had the desired effect as the 22-year-old Tchouameni dragged his penalty wide, prompting a dance reminiscent of Alan Pardew's mesmerising moves in Crystal Palace's 2016 FA Cup final against Manchester United.

 That put Argentina within touching distance of a first World Cup since 1986 and, although Randal Kolo Muani fired home France's next penalty, it only delayed the celebrations from the South Americans as substitute Gonzalo Montiel scored to kick off the party.

+"Emi Martinez is a very positive guy and told his team-mates he was going to save some penalties," revealed Argentina boss Lionel Scaloni.

-BBC Sport's pundits at the game were all in agreement that Martinez's antics played a huge part in the victory.
+BBC Sport's pundits at the game were all in agreement too that Martinez's antics played a huge part in the victory.

 "There is no doubt he had a massive impact mentally in the shootout," said former England midfielder Jermaine Jenas.